The IATA air cargo career competition

 FACE-UP! gives recent graduates from around the world with the opportunity to present their thesis to industry executives at the 2020 World Cargo Symposium (WCS) in Istanbul, Turkey.

-An independent jury panel will choose the top three entrants.
-They will be invited to pitch their thesis idea in front of 1200 top-level industry professionals at the closing plenary of the WCS.
+An independent jury panel selected the top three entrants.
+They are invited to pitch their thesis idea in front of 1200 top-level industry professionals at the closing plenary of the WCS.
 Besides being a unique networking opportunity, attending the WCS will also provide a valuable chance to learn about the latest trends and developments in the air cargo industry.

 FACE UP 2020 finalists announced